Italian Stuffed Zucchini

 Sadly, stuffed zucchini doesn’t freeze well.
 Contrary to what some say, they really don’t.
 As it thaws, the zucchini becomes watery and mushy and not really edible.
 But there’s still hope with the leftovers!

-- To store leftovers: Once cooled, if you have any leftover, these Italian Stuffed Zucchini can be stored in the refrigerator, in a tightly sealed container, for up to 3 days.
-(Any longer than that and the cheese gets sort of slimy.)
+Once cooled, if you have any leftovers, these Italian Stuffed Zucchini can be stored in the refrigerator, in a tightly sealed container, for up to 3 days.
+Any longer than that and the cheese gets sort of slimy.
 You can store them individually in meal prep containers or several together in a casserole dish.

-- To reheat: pop the casserole dish in the oven for about 20 minutes at 350 degrees F, or until the cheese is melted again and boats are warmed throughout.
+To reheat, pop the casserole dish in the oven for about 20 minutes at 350°F, or until the cheese melts and the zucchini boats are warmed through.

 Other Zucchini Recipes